What's it all about?

 STEP 6 – TROUBLESHOOTING

 Second, interfering group members!
-I have lost count of the times a group member has rung to change something, without consulting the group leader.
+We have lost count of the times a group member has rung to change something, without consulting the group leader.
 We never allow anyone other than ‘the boss’ to make a change to a booking.
 Make sure whoever you book with does the same.
 If someone in your group decides they want to do things differently, it’s amazing how they can wind others up and cause problems.
 Be really firm.
 Don’t allow negotiation.
 If you have a few strong characters in the group, give them a job they can be responsible for, so they feel involved, but set specific boundaries - examples could be:

 - Sourcing party bags & goodies to a set price with suggested contents